ChristofSchwarz/qseok_sso_oidc/README.md

 ## JWT Token

-The security is checked with a signed jwt key, only when valid, payload (user claim) in the jwt token is trusted.
-You can find many code snippets in different programming languages on www.jwt.io and you can even create a token there.
+The security is checked with a signed jwt key, and only when it's valid the payload (user claim) in the jwt token is trusted.
+You can find many code snippets in different programming languages on www.jwt.io and you can even create a token online for testing.

 The payload of the token is what is going to be injected to qliksense at the end of the single-signon process.
 Here is an example of the structure https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6Imp1YiIsIm5hbWUiOiJKdWxpYSBCYXVtZ2FydG5lciIsImdyb3VwcyI6WyJFdmVyeW9uZSIsIlByZXNhbGVzIl0sImlhdCI6MTY3MzgwNTc4Mn0.Pc1yWkStxMEt3_7EtmhEx0oWGA8FN_sOjjdECTRz3HA